starnowski/posmulten/README.md

 For this example, the is_user_belongs_to_current_tenant function was created because table posts have a foreign key column that references table users.
 At this moment, the [name](#setting-function-name-that-checks-if-passed-primary-key-for-a-specific-table-exists-for-the-current-tenant) for such function has to be specified; otherwise, the builder can throw an exception.

+### Adding a foreign key constraint with a multi-column primary key
 TODO

 ### Setting of type for tenant identifier value